Do you want to learn how to reduce shopping cart abandonment on your website but don’t know where to start?

 Exit popups are another excellent way to reduce shopping cart abandonment.
 Exit-intent popups display your campaign when users are about to leave your website.
 This allows you to capture their attention right when they plan to abandon their shopping cart.

 You can use this moment to incentivize potential customers with your giveaway from the tip above.
-Or you could offer a coupon code or promotional discount to sweeten the deal.
+Or you could offer a coupon code, promotional discount, or reduced shipping charges to sweeten the deal.

 The easiest way to create an exit-intent popup is with OptinMonster.

 OptinMonster is the best lead generation software for small businesses.
-It helps you to encourage website visitors to take the actions you want them to on your site, such as:
+It helps you to encourage visitors of your eCommerce website to take the actions you want them to on your site, such as:

 - Purchasing a product